Blaine Robison, M.A.

 Terminology: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).
 The abbreviation LXX stands for the Septuagint, the Jewish translation of the Hebrew Bible into Greek, which was in use by Jews by the mid-2nd century B.C.

 Corinth (Grk.
-Korinthos) was the principal city and capitol of Achaia (see map), as well as being a Roman colony.
+Korinthos) was the principal city and capital of Achaia (see map), as well as being a Roman colony.
 It was situated on the Isthmus of Corinth, the narrow stretch of land that joins the Peloponnesus to the mainland of Greece, roughly halfway between Athens and Sparta. had controlling access to two seas--the Aegean, about five miles to the east and the Ionian on the west.
 Its eastern port was Cenchrea, located on the Saronic Gulf (Acts 18:18; Rom 16:1), its western harbor was at Lechaeum on the Corinthian Gulf.
 This proximity to the seas and its nearness to Athens, only forty-five miles to the northeast, gave Corinth a position of strategic commercial importance and military defense.

 Corinth was the most prosperous city in Greece and a center of trade for the region.
 Due to its famous canal Corinth became a major transportation hub for travelers, connecting Rome with the East.
 Corinth was an exceedingly pagan city with temples devoted to Apollo, Aphrodite, and Poseidon.
 The Greek historian Strabo (64 BC AD 24) reported that the temple of Aphrodite employed over a thousand prostitutes (Geography VIII, 6:20).